Feel-ix-343/markdown-oxide/README.md

 > [!Note]
-> There are some major issue with markdown oxide on helix as it does not fully implement the language server protocol.
-Most obtrusive is that helix does not implement `is_incomplete` for completions, and since completion filtering and sorting happens on the server (for performance), you must manually rerequest completions after typing.
+> There are some major issues with markdown oxide on helix as it does not fully implement the language server protocol.
+Most obtrusive is that helix does not implement `is_incomplete` for completions, and since completion filtering and sorting happens on the server (for performance), you must manually re-request completions after typing (one method I have found is to exit and re-enter insert mode)

 ## Linking Syntax

 The linking syntax is that of Obsidian's and can be found here https://help.obsidian.md/Linking+notes+and+files/Internal+links

 Generally, this is `[[relativeFilePath(#heading)?(|display text)?]]` e.g. [[articles/markdown oxide#Features|Markdown Oxide Features]] to link to a heading in `Markdown Oxide.md` file in the `articles` folder or [[Obsidian]] for the `Obsidian.md` file in the root folder.
-Markdown oxide also support markdown links
+Markdown oxide also supports markdown links

 ## Features